tensorflow/tensorflow/g3doc/Rationale.md

 The bit width is not defined for dialect-specific types at MLIR level.
 Dialects are free to define their own quantities for type sizes.

-### Splitting floating point vs integer operations {#splitting-floating-point-vs-integer-operations}
+### Splitting floating point vs integer operations

 The MLIR operation set is likely to
 [follow LLVM](http://llvm.org/docs/LangRef.html#binary-operations) and split